iterate-ch/docs/Protocols/S3/Spectra.md

 ## Transfer → Retries

-Reading a file from Spectra S3 might trigger a Retry wait for up to 300 seconds when the file is not yet in the cache.
+Reading a file from Spectra S3 might trigger a retry wait for up to 300 seconds when the file is not yet in the cache.

 ![Cache Retries](_images/Cache_Retry.png)